Susan Ariel Aaronson is associate research professor at The George Washington University's Elliott School of International Affairs.

 Andrew Arato is Dorothy Hirshon Professor in Political and Social Theory at the Graduate Faculty, New School University.

-Louise Arbour has served as president and CEO of the International Crisis Group since July 2009.
-She was the UN high commissioner for human rights from 2004 to 2008.
+Louise Arbour is president and CEO of International Crisis Group.
+She served as UN High Commissioner for Human Rights from 2004 to 2008.

 Daniele Archibugi is research director at the Italian National Research Council, and professor of innovation, governance, and public policy at the University of London, Birkbeck College.